The Privacy, Data Protection and Cybersecurity Law Review: Brazil

 In addition to the general duties imposed on data handlers described above, new rules on legal bases might be created.
 According to its regulatory agenda, the ANPD shall issue the Guide of Good Practices by the second half of 2022, guiding the public on various hypotheses of application of the LGPD, including, but not restricted to, the legal bases described in Article 7 of the Act.

 iii Data subject rights

 The LGPD establishes in its Chapter III the systematisation of the rights of data subjects, which can be exercised at any time and upon express request of the data subject, or his or her legally constituted representative.
-The requested processing agent shall attend without costs to the data subject, within the periods and under the terms as provided in the regulation, by Article 18, paragraph 5 of the LGPD.
-Among other things, the LGPD provides for the rights to:
+The requested processing agent shall attend without costs to the data subject, within the periods and under the terms as provided in the regulation, by Article 18, Paragraph 5 of the LGPD.
+Among other things, the LGPD provides for the following rights:

 - confirmation of the existence of the processing;

 - access to data and information concerning the processing of data subjects, which must be made available in a clear, adequate and ostensible manner;

 - correction of incomplete, inaccurate or outdated data;

 - anonymisation, blocking or erasure of unnecessary or excessive data or data processed in non-compliance with the provisions of the LGPD;

 - portability of the data to another service or product provider, through an express request and subject to commercial and industrial secrecy;

 - erasure of the personal data processed with the consent of the data subject, when permissible; and